valkey-io/valkey-doc/docs/reference/modules/_index.md

 The module will be able to load into different versions of Redis.

-A module can be designed to support both newer and older Redis versions where certain API functions are not available in all versions.
+A module can be designed to support both newer and older Redis OSS versions where certain API functions are not available in all versions.
-If an API function is not implemented in the currently running Redis version, the function pointer is set to NULL.
+If an API function is not implemented in the currently running Redis OSS version, the function pointer is set to NULL.
 This allows the module to check if a function exists before using it:

     if (RedisModule_SetCommandInfo != NULL) {